PiquelChips/DirkEngine-cpp/.github/CONTRIBUTING.md

 ## Language

-Although I do speak French, please keep this codebase in **proper** English.
+Please keep this codebase in **proper** English.
 Don't be afraid to correct people's mistakes (including mine), just be polite about it.

 ## Reporting Bugs